Maryland THC Overview

 Both marijuana and hemp have THC, although at varying levels.
 Generally, hemp contains lower amounts of THC than marijuana.
 Some cannabis products can have as high as 30% THC, which is why they often intoxicate consumers.
 In Maryland, hemp products must contain less than 0.3% THC concentration to be considered legal, in compliance with the Agricultural Improvement Act of 2018, commonly known as the 2018 Farm Bill.
 Different variations of THC, known as isomers, exist.
 These include:

-• Delta-9 THC - This is the most commonly known form and Isomer of THC.
+• Delta-9 THC - This is the most commonly known form and isomer of THC.
 It causes intoxicating effects when used but also has some therapeutic benefits

 • Delta-8 THC - This is less intoxicating than delta-9 THC.
 It may be natural (cannabis produces small amounts of natural delta-8 THC) or synthetic.
 Delta-8 THC is the second most known isomer of THC.
 Hemp-derived delta-8 THC is legal in Maryland